AvePoint/cloud-api/docs/docs/services-and-features/elements.md

 ### [GET]/Customers/{Id}/Jobs

-Get your customer's job details for the backup services.<br>Note that only the job details for the backup services that the cusotmer has the subscription for are supported.
+Get your customer's job details for the backup services.<br>Note that only the job details for the backup services that the customer has the subscription for are supported.

 #### Parameters (Query)
 | Parameter | Description | Type |